kendisbrow/KenDisbrow.github.io/about.md

 title: About
 permalink: /about/
 ---
-I write about stuff I care about: public service, management consulting, and business.
+I write about stuff I care about: critical thinking, management consulting, and business.
 *Informed* opinion supported by facts where possible.
 I try and discuss gray areas with nuance and sensitivity.
 I won't always succeed.